aeither/OpenRemit/README.md

 OpenRemit follows a modern full-stack TypeScript architecture:

 1.  **Client (Browser - `app/` directory):**
-    *   The UI is built with React, TypeScript, and Shadcn/UI components.
+    *   The UI is built with React, TypeScript, and Shadcn/UI components, focusing on ease of use.
     *   TanStack Router handles client-side navigation and route definitions (`app/routes/`).
     *   The `NebulaIntegration.tsx` component interfaces directly with Thirdweb's `Nebula.chat()` SDK for AI-driven transaction flows, after an initial intent parsing step.
     *   Wallet connectivity is managed by Thirdweb's React hooks.